Cheap Travel Insurance

 Having a claim refused could hit hard, possibly excluding you from medical or possessions cover.
 As a general rule, use your common sense as it's about safety as well as insurance.
 For example, if you're skiing and have two or three glasses of wine at lunch before hitting the slopes again, you're increasing the chance of an accident – which you also may not be covered for.

 See our 8 things many of us do on holiday that could invalidate our insurance blog - it is an eye-opener.

-As we say above, we have minimum cover standards, and so we exclude some providers who don’t meet these.
+As we say above, we have minimum cover standards, and so we do exclude some providers that don't meet these.

-In addition, one insurer, Holidaysafe Lite (which was listed for a long period in our travel insurance best buys as a cheap ‘no frills’ provider) is currently excluded because of serious allegations made in The Times in Nov 2018 about its parent company, TIF.
-We took the decision to remove them from the guide while investigations continue.
-As they’re ongoing, Holidaysafe (and any TIF - Travel Insurance Facilities policies) are currently excluded from our guide.
+In addition, one insurer, Holidaysafe (which was listed for a long period in our travel insurance best buys as a cheap 'no frills' provider) is currently excluded because of serious allegations made in The Times in November 2018 about its parent company, TIF.
+We took the decision to remove it from the guide while investigations continue.
+As they're ongoing, Holidaysafe (and any TIF – Travel Insurance Facilities – policies) are currently excluded from our guide.

-However, we do link to comparison sites within our travel insurance guides and as they are independent of MSE, they may include providers we wouldn’t.
+However, we do link to comparison sites within our travel insurance guides and as they're independent of MSE, they may include providers we wouldn't.

 We regularly review our policy on excluded providers and update our guides accordingly.